johaGL/rough_code/install_use_steinbock.md

 **Manual step**

-Edit the column `deepcell` in the 'panel.csv' file.
-For specific selected markers of your choice (not for all markers),  `deepcell` must contain:
+Edit the column `deepcell` in the 'panel.csv' file:
+Fill, for specific markers (seek the help of an expert), the column `deepcell` with:
  `1` if is nuclear marker
- `2` if is cellular membrane marker or cytoplasm marker
+ `2` if is cellular membrane marker or cytoplasm marker of leave empty if none of above.

 Then run:

 ```
 steinbock preprocess imc images --hpf 50
 ```

 ## 4. Segmentation

 ```
 steinbock segment deepcell --app mesmer
 ```

-## 5. Single cell extraction (intensities folder)
+## 5. Single cell extraction (folders: intensities, regionprops)

 ```
 steinbock measure intensities
 steinbock measure regionprops
 ```

 ## 7. Data export